-Electives for Year 10 subjects can be seen listed on page 6 of this handbook.
+Electives for Year 10 subjects can be seen listed in this handbook.

-Note 1: If you choose French or Indonesian, or intend to accelerate into a VCE unit 1/2 or VET subject, you must take this subject in both semesters.
-Therefore you will only need two other subject choices: one for Semester One and one for Semester Two.
+Note 1: If you choose French or Indonesian or intend to accelerate into a VCE unit 1/2 or VET subject, you must take this subject in both semesters.
+Therefore, you will only need two other subject choices: one for Semester One and one for Semester Two.

-Note 2: If you choose French or Indonesian for the year it is expected that students will choose the accompanying Humanities option (CLIL- Content Language Integrated Learning) which focuses on the skills and content of Humanities but taught in the language chosen by the students.
+Note 2: If you choose French or Indonesian for the year it is expected that students will choose the accompanying Humanities option (CLIL-Content Language Integrated Learning) which focuses on the skills and content of Humanities but taught in the language chosen by the students.

-Fill out the subject selection form Year 10 prior to your TA interviews.
-Subjects need to be seen by your parents and TAs prior to entering your preferences online.
+Fill out the subject selection form for Year 10 prior to your TA interviews.
+All subject selections will be submitted online at the student's TA interview.